 As a rule of thumb, the cheaper the portable generator, the more carbon monoxide it may be releasing.
 Whole-home generators are installed on the outside of your home, preventing carbon monoxide to ever be a concern.

 As previously mentioned, fire hazards increase when a portable generator is hooked up.
 There are usually many wires that are associated with the engine.
 Danger occurs when the machines are not plugged in properly or are exposed to too much moisture (such as rain).
 When someone is in a stressful situation, such as a hurricane, an individual may be more prone to making small mistakes, causing a fire.

-With a standby generator, professional, trained technicians install everything.
+With a standby, professional, trained technicians install everything.
 This includes the fuel source, a power transfer switch and the actual generator itself.
 If a storm hits your property, you will not have to worry about getting your power back on by struggling to turn on a portable generator.

 Additionally, Kohler generators are installed to meet hurricane standards.
 Our technicians will always use hurricane rated pad and anchors to keep the system in place.